jgdigitaljedi/gs-scraper/README.md

 # gs-scraper

+The idea is to build an Electron app that scrapes data from local Craigslist, various websites, etc for deals on the types of items I'm looking for.
+Mainly, I'm a retro video game collector so I will be developing this to find deals on retro gaming stuff or even garage sales with listings that mention certain key words that I might like to visit in hopes of finding retro gaming stuff.

 ## Project setup

 ```
 npm install
 ```

-### Compiles and hot-reloads for development
+### Compiles and hot-reloads for development in electron window

 ```
-npm run serve
+npm run dev
 ```

 ### Compiles and minifies for production

 ```
 npm run build
 ```

 ### Lints and fixes files

 ```
 npm run lint
 ```